jmuia/go-container/TESTING.md

 ## Mount special file systems
 We can see interesting things in our special filesystems now and devtmpfs has created a bunch of devices for us.

+/Note from the future, using a separate user namespace (and not using sudo to run ./go-container) we've seemingly lost the ability to mount devtmpfs.
+This doesn't totally surprise me.
+Will have to add devices manually for now and mount tmpfs on /dev.
+This seems to indicate that devtmpfs does not set `FS_USERNS_MOUNT` flag./

 ```
 vagrant@ubuntu-xenial$ sudo ./go-container
 Hello, I am main with pid 22987